2026-02-2612 min read

 Once you've exported your model, you've got a few directions you can go:

 3D printing.
 The big one.
-Export as GLB or OBJ, import into your slicer, and print a physical version of whatever was in your photo.
-Print quality depends on both the model and your printer settings, so starting with a Standard or Ultra conversion gives you the best foundation.
+Import your GLB into your slicer and print a physical version of whatever was in your photo.
+Print quality depends on both the model and your printer settings, so starting with a Pro conversion gives you the best foundation.

 Physical gifts.
 A 3D-printed model based on a meaningful photo makes a one-of-a-kind gift.
 Pet figurines, miniature landmarks from a trip, replicas of a child's favorite toy.